 In dramatic contrast to the Christian church’s intolerant world view in the Middle Ages, Islam was, from its very inception, a bastion of tolerance, social justice and piety.
 While Europe was being crushed and brutalised by the Dark Ages, Islam bloomed.
 Because the Prophet Mohammed enjoined followers to study and to revere wisdom, many Greek sciences were protected and investigated by Muslim scholars.
 But perhaps more tellingly, under Islamic rule and especially in the Andalus, the three great monotheistic faiths coexisted in relative harmony, enjoying a high degree of religious tolerance in a flourishing intellectual and artistic milieu.

-However, even in the dark of this ongoing conflict, a great hope is permitted because of the common ground Islam and the West share: common heritage and the same future – under the slogan and imperative: “Those who do not learn from history –are condemned to repeat it”.
+However, even in the dark of this ongoing conflict, great hope is permitted because of the common ground Islam and the West share: common heritage and the same future – under the slogan and imperative: “Those who do not learn from history –are condemned to repeat it”.

 What Islam Did For Us is a well written, fascinating book replete with facts and figures.
 This book is a must for any serious student of current affairs, but also offers an informative and enlightening journey from the foundations of monotheism in ancient Egypt to modern history.
 The book ends with source notes, selected bibliography and an index.